byorgey/BlogLiterately/doc/BLRelease06.markdown

 documents themselves (*e.g.* for post-specific options like title, tags, and categories).

+There are a few other changes and improvements as well.
 For more information, see the [documentation](http://byorgey.wordpress.com/blogliterately/) or keep reading below!